rguatteri/sql_for_healthcare_professionals/01_setup/README.md

 - A PostgreSQL database created for this project (for example, `sql_healthcare`)
 - The course `.xlsx` source files downloaded locally

-## 1. Prepare the source files
+## 1. Prepare the Source Files

-pgAdmin 4's **Import/Export Data** dialog does not import Excel workbooks (`.xlsx`) directly.
-Its standard import workflow supports CSV, text, and PostgreSQL binary files, and imports data into an **existing table** rather than directly into a database.
+Unlike SSMS, pgAdmin 4's **Import/Export Data** dialog does **not** import Excel workbooks (`.xlsx`) directly.
+Instead, its standard import workflow supports CSV, text, and PostgreSQL binary files.
+Importantly, pgAdmin 4 imports data into an **existing table** rather than directly into a database.
+In light of this, each course workbook was first converted to **CSV UTF-8 (Comma delimited) (`.csv`)** in Excel.

-Therefore, each course workbook was first converted to **CSV UTF-8 (Comma delimited) (`.csv`)** in Excel.
-If a workbook has multiple worksheets, export each required worksheet separately.
+> Each workbook had just one worksheet, hence the process was relatively easy.
+However, had a workbook had multiple worksheets, each required worksheet would have had to be exported separately.

-Before importing a CSV, inspect it in Excel or a text editor:
+Before importing a CSV, it is advisable to inspect it in Excel or a text editor.
+Therefore, I went through the following checks:

-1. Ensure the first row contains the column names (for example, `patient_id`, `age`, and `diagnosis`).
+1. Ensure the first row contains the column names (for example, `patient_id`, `age`, and `diagnosis`);
-2. Use clear, unique column names; avoid spaces and unnecessary special characters where possible.
+2. Use clear, unique column names: avoid spaces and unnecessary special characters where possible;
-3. Check missing values.
-In the original `outpatient_visits` file, missing values in `diagnosis` and `medication_prescribed` were replaced with `N/A` before import.
+3. Check missing values: in the original `outpatient_visits` file, missing values in `diagnosis` and `medication_prescribed` were replaced with `N/A` before import;
-4. Standardise date values.
-The source CSV files used inconsistent date formats, so all dates were converted to ISO 8601 format: `YYYY-MM-DD`.
+4. Standardise date values: the source files used inconsistent date formats, hence all dates were converted to ISO 8601 format: `YYYY-MM-DD`.
-5. Ensure identifiers are preserved as intended.
-In particular, Excel can remove leading zeroes from IDs; this did not affect this project, but it is an important check for other datasets.
+5. Ensure identifiers are preserved as intended, as Excel can remove leading zeroes from IDs (this did not affect this project, but it is an important check for other datasets).

-> **Note:** Replacing missing values with `N/A` is appropriate for a learning dataset and can make import simpler, but in a production or research workflow, preserving missing values as SQL `NULL` is usually preferable.
+> **N.B.** Replacing missing values with `N/A` is appropriate for a learning dataset and can make import simpler, but in a production or research workflow, preserving missing values as SQL `NULL` is usually preferable.

-## 2. Create the table schemas
+## 2. Create the Table Schemas

-Run [`01_create_tables.sql`](01_create_tables.sql) against the project database.
-The script creates the tables before any data are loaded and assigns their ownership to the `postgres` user.
+For a first, simple import, run [`01_create_tables.sql`](01_create_tables.sql) against the project database.
+This script creates the tables before any data are loaded, and assigns their ownership to the `postgres` user.

 Choose data types that match the source file: